-THE past decade has seen the rapid development of emotion recognition in many human-machine interaction and social media applications.
+THE past decade has seen the rapid development of ▲ emotion recognition in many human-machine interaction and social media applications.
 Facing external stimulus, human nervous system generates corresponding subjective attitude and expresses emotions via multiple accesses, including face, voice, speech, gait, gesture, and physiological signals such as electroencephalogram(EEG), electrocardiogram(ECG) etc. Emotions play a crucial rule in life, and significantly effect the society behavior and decision-making of human-beings.
+Given the scene of driving, the emotional states of drivers have significant impact on traffic safety, which means that machines in vehicle need to monitoring emotion states of drivers and give feedback in time.
+Thus, machine is required to have the ability of recognition, explication and reaction of emotion of human-beings.
 With regard to social media, a large number of videos are generated by users from all over the world, and uploaded to internet publicly with the characteristics that face, speech and text are the most common modalities.
 Consequently, it is necessary to develop the research of emotion recognition from these modalities.
 From the perspective of modalities, researches are divided into unimodal emotion recogition and multimodal emotion recognition.
 Early researches focus on unimodal emotion recognition such as facial expression recognition (FER), speech emotion recognition (SER) and textual emotion recognition (TER), which attempt to learning emotional features from face, vocals and words of humans, respectively.
-Some studies also seem other modality as auxiliary to improve the performance of emotion recognition in primary modality during training[1][2].
-Recently, multimodal emotion recognition has gradually been explored and exploited as the complementary among several modalities can significantly improve the accuracy of emotion recognition.
-Meanwhile, there are also some efforts to alleviate the intersubject variations caused by the human attributes such as age, gender and ethnic etc[3].
-From another perspective, emotion recognitions in conversations(ERC) and non-conversations are distinguished.
-Considering a scene that intelligent robots in customer systems are demanded to recognize emotions of customer after customer speaks in a dialogue, two or more parties exist in the dialogue and a party can be influenced by either its own state in the past or the states of other parties.
-As a result, a series of novel methods are proposed for ERC[4][5][6][7][8][9].
+Some studies also seem other modality as auxiliary to improve the performance of emotion recognition in primary modality during training [1] [2].